oap-project/oap-tools/integrations/oap/kubernetes/benchmark/README.md

 ```
 ## Launch one Spark client pod

-Firstly, need launch one Spark client pod.
+Firstly, need launch one Spark client pod with oap-centos-benchmark image.
 Refer to [Start the Client](../README.md#start-the-client).

 ## Run TPCDS